antrea-io/antrea/docs/design/ovs-pipeline.md

 Antrea creates a dedicated table [TrafficControl] to implement feature `TrafficControl`.
 We will use the following TrafficControls as examples for the remainder of this document.

+### TrafficControl for Packet Redirecting

 This is a TrafficControl applied to Pods with the label `app: web`.
-For these Pods, both ingress and egress traffic will be redirected to port `antrea-tc-tap0`, and returned back through port `antrea-tc-tap1`.
+For these Pods, both ingress and egress traffic will be redirected to port `antrea-tc-tap0`, and returned through port `antrea-tc-tap1`.

 ```yaml
 apiVersion: crd.antrea.io/v1alpha2